If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 Cons

-• Feels a little strange to cats who aren’t used to it
+• It feels a little strange to cats who aren’t used to it.

-• Obviously, if you’re allergic to grass, it’s not a good pick.
+• Obviously, if you’re allergic to grass, it’s not a good choice.

 • Pretty pricey